What is Kefir?

 Kombucha can be an aid to digestive system.
 In addition to the beneficial bacteria, it also contains some acids and enzymes to aid in the breaking down of food.
 Kombucha tea can contain caffeine, however, depending on the tea used.

 Water kefir is more of a general probiotic beverage.
 While it does contain enzymes and acids, they don’t seem to have quite as strong an effect as those in kombucha.
 However, water kefir contains a greater number of bacteria strains than those found in kombucha.

 Milk kefir is said to have more bacteria and yeast strains than water kefir by significant amounts.
 It also contains protein, but also is derived from dairy or substitute milk products that not everybody is keen on.
 Many swear by its mighty power to help with digestive issues as it coats the intestinal linings.

-In short, both beverages are beneficial in aiding natural systems of the body, and both are great for hydration.
-Depending on your needs, consuming one or both is a matter of individual taste.
+In short, all these probiotic beverages are beneficial in aiding natural systems of the body, and providing excellent hydration.
+Depending on your needs, consuming one or or the other is a matter of individual taste.
 Check our Probiotic Mic drink line that combines both kombucha and water kefir in a bottle for maximum live probiotic benefits.